CarpentriesItalia/2021-03-19-italia-online/index.md

 Display the contact email address set in the configuration file.
 {% endcomment %}
 <p id="contact">
-  <strong>Contact:</strong>
+  <strong>Contatti:</strong>
-  Nel caso abbiate domande, contattaci via email a
+  Nel caso abbiate domande, contattateci via email a
   {% if page.email %}
   {% for email in page.email %}
   {% if forloop.last and page.email.size > 1 %}